 Add oil, vinegar, mustard, garlic, fresh thyme and rosemary to a jar with a lid.

 Shake!
-Don’t forget the mustard, that’s what keeps it from separating.
+Don’t forget the mustard.
+It’s the secret to keep it from separating.

 You can leave the peelings on, just scrub well first.

-Since baby carrots are generally small, you just need to reduce the cooking time.
+Since baby carrots are generally small and have a lot of water in them, you just need to reduce the cooking time.

 More simple side dishes